 Heraklion (pronounced Iraklio by the Greeks) is the capital of Crete and is more of a bustling city compared to Chania.
 It’s noticeably more modern with a lively nightlife.
 If you’re looking for a bit more history whilst in Heraklion, you can visit Knossos which is the largest Bronze Age archaeological site in Crete.

-Airlines that fly to Crete are the Greek flag carrier Aegean Airlines, easyJet, Ryanair, Norwegian Air, Lufthansa, Olympic Air.
+Airlines that fly to Crete are the Greek flag carriers Aegean Airlines, Easyjet, Ryanair, Norwegian Air and Lufthansa.
 You may have to connect flights at Athens International Airport depending on your original destination.
 Sky Express is the airline that connects you from Crete to its neighbouring Greek islands, such as Rhodes.
 These can all be booked online through Alternative Airlines.

 Capital: Oia